hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client/client.rst

 Utilities
 ~~~~~~~~~
-Before we continue with the Client description, let's implement a few utility functions that we are already party using above and will be used in the following.
+Before we continue with the Client description, let's implement a few utility functions that we were already (party) using above and will be used in the following.
 We put the following code in `client/client.go` and `client/util.go`.

 Start Watching